 Home Gutter Cleaning, Step by Step

-If you are skeptical about professional gutter cleaning, doing home gutter cleaning yourself will ensure your gutters are kept clean and functioning properly.
-Here are a few steps to take that will make home gutter cleaning much safer and efficient:
+If you are skeptical about hiring a professional, doing home gutter cleaning yourself will ensure your gutters are kept clean and functioning properly.
+Here are a few steps to take that will make cleaning your gutter at home much safer and efficient:

 Tarps to protect against gutter waste